-Water and Waste Water Technology
+Water and Wastewater Technology

-Purpose The Water and Wastewater Technology career studies certificate program is designed to prepare students to become a water or waste water plant operator in municipal and industrial treatment facilities and laboratories.
+Purpose: The Water and Wastewater Technology career studies certificate program is designed to prepare students to become a water or wastewater plant operator in municipal and industrial treatment facilities and laboratories.
+Water treatment plant and system operators treat water so that it is safe to drink.
 Wastewater treatment plant and system operators remove harmful pollutants from domestic and industrial liquid waste so that it is safe to return to the environment.
 Operators in both types of plants control equipment and processes that remove or destroy harmful materials, chemical compounds, and microorganisms from the water.
 They also control pumps, valves, and other equipment that moves the water or wastewater through the various treatment processes, after which they dispose of the removed waste materials.

-Occupational Objectives Coursework in this program prepares students for the state certification exam required for a water or wastewater operator's license.
+Occupational Objectives: Coursework in this program prepares students for the state certification exam required for a water or wastewater operator's license.
 This license is essential for career advancement.
+There are minimum educational and experience requirements depending on the various licensure levels.
+All levels require a high school or GED diploma, training, and on-the-job experience.